equinor/radix-public-site/public-site/docs/radix-config/index.md

 The `resources` section specifies how much CPU and memory each component needs, that are shared among all Radix environments in a component.
 These common resources are overridden by environment-specific resources.

 The property `limits.memory` cannot be explicitly set, it is set automatically with the same value as `requests.memory` to reduce potential risk of not sufficient memory on a node.
 [Read more](https://kubernetes.io/blog/2021/11/26/qos-memory-resources/) about memory resources and QoS.
+[More details](/docs/guides/resource-request/index.md) about `resources` and about [default resources](/docs/guides/resource-request/index.md#default-resources).

 ### `variables` (common)